top of page

 In the beginning God created the heaven and the earth.
 Our study of just the first few verses of Genesis revealed that time as we know and understand it did not exist until God first separated light from darkness.
 That act of God, creating for us a measure of time between evening and morning that God called a day, 'And God called the light Day and the darkness he called Night and the evening and the morning were the first day' (Gen 1:5 KJV).
 We could maybe say that, God first created the concept of time and then proceeded to create the elements we associate with time.
 God created time and then shaped heaven and earth to conform to His created timeframe.

 In the previous lesson we discovered that God created light before He created the sun and the moon.
 It becomes more logical when you consider that God has not yet created a location for the sun, moon or stars to exist in.
-Day two of creation creates Heaven a place for Heavenly objects to exist in.
+On day two God creates Heaven, He creates a place for all Heavenly objects to exist in.
+Let's take a walk through scripture to learn more about Heaven and on this journey, I'm confident we will have a much clearer view of what God created on Day 2.

 Location: